raspberrypilearning/team-chooser/en/step_6.md

 --- task ---

-You can do the same for `teamB`, and you can also delete the other print commands, as they were only there to test your code.
+You can do the same for `team_B`, and you can also delete the other print commands, as they were only there to test your code.

 Here's how your code should look: